Animal Contact Medical Monitoring Program

-A Renewal Risk Assessment form is required every three years or when any new species is contacted.
+A new Risk Assessment form is required every three years, or when any new species is contacted.
 This update will allow UF’s Occupational Medicine Physician or Licensed Health Care Professionals to evaluate and, if necessary, address potential health risks to you resulting from a change to your health status or changes to the type and frequency of your exposure to animals.

 Tetanus Immunization within 10 years – All participants